The Local Bubble is a Local Chimney: A New Model from 3D Dust Mapping: Introduction

 \section{Introduction}

-Over the last five decades, a picture has emerged of the Sun residing in an unusually low density interstellar cavity now known as the \LB \citep[see reviews in][]{CoxReynolds1987, WelshShelton2009, LinskyRedfield2021}.
-Spanning a few hundred parsecs in diameter, a variety of evidence suggests the \LB is a supernova-driven superbubble, where sequential supernovae drove the creation of an evacuated interior cavity surrounded by a shell of swept-up dust and gas \citep[e.g.,][]{BenitezMaiz-Apellaniz2002,FuchsBreitschwerdt2006,BreitschwerdtFeige2016,ZuckerGoodman2022}.
+Over the last five decades, a picture has emerged of the Sun residing in a low density interstellar cavity now known as the \LB \citep[see reviews in][]{CoxReynolds1987, WelshShelton2009, LinskyRedfield2021}.
+Spanning a few hundred parsecs in diameter, a variety of evidence suggests the \LB is a supernova-driven superbubble, where sequential supernovae drove the creation of an evacuated interior cavity surrounded by a shell of swept-up dust and gas --- with indicators including recent star formation on timescales consistent with supernova-driven shell expansion \citep[e.g.,][]{FuchsBreitschwerdt2006,ZuckerGoodman2022}, a correlation in the Earth's geological record between the $^{60}$Fe isotope and the timing of the supernovae that shaped the Bubble \citep[e.g.,][]{BenitezMaiz-Apellaniz2002,BreitschwerdtFeige2016,SchulreichFeige2023}, and the possible presence of warm-to-hot X-ray emitting plasma in the Bubble's interior (e.g., \citealt{SandersKraushaar1977,SnowdenEgger1998}, although some fraction of this X-ray emission stems from Solar wind charge exchange (SWCX) \citep{WelshShelton2009}).

 Many tracers have been used to generate 3D maps of the \LB, including Na$\mathrm{I}$ absorption measurements \citep{SfeirLallement1999,LallementWelsh2003}, stellar color excess measurements \citep{LallementVergely2014}, X-ray emission \citep{SnowdenEgger1998,LiuChiao2017}, and diffuse interstellar bands \citep{FarhangvanLoon2019}.
 Thanks to the advent of 3D dust mapping of the solar neighborhood within the last decade \citep[e.g.,][]{GreenSchlafly2015,LeikeEnsslin2019}, reconstructing the \LB's shell as a region of higher dust density is now possible. \citet{PelgrimsFerriere2020} mapped the geometry of the Local Bubble's shell using the 25-pc-resolution 3D dust map of \citet{LallementBabusiaux2019}; their model enabled detailed analysis of the Bubble's relationship to nearby molecular clouds and star-forming regions by \citet{ZuckerGoodman2022}, who found that nearly all recent star formation within 200 pc of the Sun was triggered by the Bubble's supernova-driven expansion over the last $\sim$14 Myr.